Skip to Content

 You Don’t Have Clear Legal Grounds

 There are some circumstances in which eviction can result in more legal issues than it would fix.
 Avoid these at all costs.
 Ambiguity in your legal case for eviction is one of these circumstances.
-If your tenant has reported to you or the local housing authority about the habitability of the residence and you have not taken efforts to resolve the issue, your attempt to evict the tenant may be considered retaliatory and dismissed.
+If your tenant has reported to you or the local housing authority about the habitability of the residence and you have not made efforts to resolve the issue, your attempt to evict the tenant may be considered retaliatory and dismissed.

 Another scenario would be if your eviction could be presumed as discrimination against a tenant who is a member of a protected class.
 According to the federal Fair Housing Act, it is prohibited to evict a tenant on the grounds of skin color, age, marital status, religion or sexual habits, among other factors.
 Your renter may file a lawsuit against you if your eviction is perceived as discriminatory.